bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/channel-jamming-on-the-lightning-network.md

 Speaker 2: 00:42:25

-All right, Merch, do you think we're going to solve channel jamming?
+All right, Murch, do you think we're going to solve channel jamming?

 Speaker 1: 00:42:29